 As a property manager, you likely have multiple vendors for specific services, such as heating, electrical, locksmithing, and more.
 This table is filled with all sorts of different properties to keep track of such vendors!

-- Service Request Link.
+Service request URL.
 Many vendors have websites where customers are able to submit service requests online.
 Copy and paste those links here so that you don’t have to track them down every time.
 Instead, they’re just one click away!

-- Service Requests.
-This is a linked field to the Service Requests table where you can see which service requests vendors are (or have been) responsible for.
+Service requeststable where you can see which service requests vendors are (or have been) responsible for.

 A lease is what binds together the tenant and the unit, so it’s only natural that the ultimate Commercial Property Management template has a table dedicated to leases.

-- Lease Name.
-Each lease has a unique name, so jot it down here for easy identification.
+ID.
+Each lease has a unique identifier, so jot it down here.